 Bachelor of Arts in Arts, Technology, and Emerging Communication

 The Harry W. Bass Jr. School of Arts, Humanities, and Technology is home to artists, scientists, designers, scholars, and researchers who collaborate to create an exciting and dynamic academic program.
-Faculty, students, and researchers explore cutting-edge topics through the study of emerging media, artistic production and experimentation with new technologies, and critical engagement with pressing social issues.
+Faculty, students, and researchers explore innovative topics through the study of emerging media, artistic production and experimentation with recent technologies, and critical engagement with pressing social issues.

 Arts, Technology, and Emerging Communication at UT Dallas